 Understanding the positives and negatives of each foundation repair method will help with your decision when picking a foundation repair contractor.
 Some contractors advertise that they can put in every type of piering system whiles others concentrate on just one or two piering methods.
 The “jack of all trades” is usually the master of none.
 They generally take short cuts due to the fact that they are not thoroughly trained in each specific method.
 The foundation repair contractors that pick a system or two and stick with it generally can master the methods and provide a better quality job.
 They may not have the answer for every situation but they will generally provide better quality work on the jobs that they accept.

-Concrete Piers: Cheap, uses skin friction, bottle jacks, and shims, high failure rate.
+Concrete Piers: Cheap, uses skin friction, bottle jacks, and shims.
+Unfortunately, it has a high failure rate.

-Concrete Cylinders: Cheap, uses skin friction, bottle jacks, and shims, high failure rate, used in confined spaces.
+Concrete Cylinders: Cheap, uses skin friction, bottle jacks, and shims.
+Often has high failure rate, and used in confined spaces.

 Helical Piers: Works in confined spaces, engineered lifting system, multiple bracket designs, load tested during installation, design flexibility.